acmerlino1/Bank-Challenge/README.md

 # Bank-Challenge

-A simple app to print bank statement.
+An app to manage a bank account through bank statements, with functionality such as making deposits, withdrawing, viewing balance and generating bank statements.

-Two classes ineract with each other.
-One class for the bank account, which allows the user to deposit money, withdraw money, check balance and view statement.
-Each transaction (either a deposit or wihdrawal), is added to the bank statement class, which is dependent on the bank account class.
+There are two key classes.
+A Bank statement and Bank account.
+A bank statement is required to instantiate a bank account, which allows the user to deposit money, withdraw money, check balance and view statement.
+Each transaction (deposit or wihdrawal), is added to the bank statement class.
 When the user views the bank statement, the bank statement class prints the list of all transactions.

 # Specification

-## Requirements
-You should be able to interact with your code via a REPL like IRB or the JavaScript console.
-(You don't need to implement a command line interface that takes input from STDIN.)
-Deposits, withdrawal.
-Account statement (date, amount, balance) printing.
-Data can be kept in memory (it doesn't need to be stored to a database or anything).

 ## Acceptance criteria
 **Given** a client makes a deposit of 1000 on 10-01-2012